turn

 Scrabble Score: 4

-turn is a valid Scrabble Word in International Collins CSW Dictionary
+turn: valid Scrabble Word in International Collins CSW Dictionary